ajflood/ajflood.github.io/markdown.md

 2. For unordered use * - or +
 3. For sub lists add 2 spaced and use proper syntax

 Code Blocks

-Use  ` to begin and end code blocks
+use  ``` to begin and end code blocks. use ` to begin and end inline code.